Tech Translated

 Abstract cloud and rising arrow graphic representing the Microsoft 365 price increase for small business

-For a 20-person team on Business Standard, a 12% lift is roughly a few hundred dollars a year.
-Not catastrophic, but it lands right as the new financial year starts and most other costs are climbing too.
-There’s a timing wrinkle worth knowing: existing customers stay on their current price until the first renewal after 1 July, so when it actually bites depends on your renewal date.
-Microsoft is sweetening the deal slightly — Business Basic and Standard pick up an extra 50GB of mailbox storage, URL time-of-click phishing protection and Copilot Chat — rolling out between June and August.
+There's a timing detail worth knowing: existing customers stay on their current price until the first renewal after 1 July, so when it actually bites depends on your renewal date.
+Microsoft is sweetening the deal slightly.
+Business Basic and Standard pick up an extra 50GB of mailbox storage, URL time-of-click phishing protection and Copilot Chat, rolling out between June and August.

 Related Guide